Investing Strategy Research

 Ultimately, the type of stock and the investment strategy chosen should be based on individual financial goals and risk tolerance.
 Thus, it is important to research and understand the features of each before making any decisions.

-Warren Buffett’s value investing style typically favors common stocks over preferred stocks, but he has made exceptions during market turmoil when attractive dividend yields have been available.
+Buffett’s value investing style typically favors common stocks over preferred stocks, but Buffett made exceptions during market turmoil when attractive dividend yields were available.

 Podcast 004 – Preferred, Common, and Penny Stocks – you need to know the difference.

-The types of stocks you buy make a difference to your outcomes but also watch out for penny stock scams.
+The types of stocks you buy can affect your outcomes, but you should also beware of penny stock scams.

 • Published: Sun, 21 Jan 2018 23:00:00 GMT